 If the TDS payment due date falls on a Sunday or a public holiday, the TDS can be paid on the next working day. |

-The deductor may face a penalty equal to the amount that was not deducted or remitted.
+The deductor may face a penalty for late TDS payment equal to the amount that was not deducted or remitted.
 He may even be liable to face rigorous imprisonment for a minimum of three months and a maximum of seven years.
+In addition to this, non-compliance may result in a TDS late payment penalty imposed by the tax authorities.

-1st July 2012 onwards, a delay in providing the eTDS statement will result in a mandatory fine of ₹200 per day till the return is filed.
+From 1st July 2012 onwards, a delay in providing the eTDS statement will result in a mandatory fine of ₹200 per day till the return is filed.
 However, in this case, the total fine shall not exceed the total amount of TDS deducted for the given quarter.
-The late filing fee has to be paid before the filing of such an eTDS statement.
+The TDS return filing penalty has to be paid before filing such an eTDS statement.

-If there is a failure or delay in filing the eTDS statement for more than a year or the details such as PAN, Challan and TDS amount, furnished in the statement are incorrect, there may be a penalty ranging from ₹10,000 to ₹1 lakh, as determined by the Assessing Officer.
+If there is a failure or delay in filing the eTDS statement for more than a year or the details such as PAN, Challan, and TDS amount furnished in the statement are incorrect, there may be a penalty ranging from ₹10,000 to ₹1 lakh, as determined by the Assessing Officer.
+Such delays may also result in an additional TDS late payment penalty.

 Reach out to the experts at Vakilsearch for help with your IT returns.
 Our taxation experts will ensure you are TDS and IT compliant all year round!